Seborrheic Blepharitis Causes & Treatments | EyeLoveCares

 Some recent researches have concluded that tea tree oil has incredible anti-inflammatory properties.
 Not only this, it has excellent antimicrobial and antibacterial effects.
 These properties make it super beneficial for killing demodex mites, which infest the eyelids.

 Moreover, tea tree oil also soothes flaking dry skin, removes dandruff and kills bacteria.
 A study conducted in 2012 showed that using tea tree oil to scrub eyelids for at least one month can significantly reduce mites in blepharitis patients.
-You can use it with coconut oil.
+You can use it with coconut oil or try the Heyedrate Tea Tree Oil Soap.

 Dandruff on your scalp causes flaking and redness that can spread over eyebrows, face, and even eyelashes.
 Bacteria and microbes easily spread through your scalp dandruff and natural remedies can help keep them at bay.